Food Safety & Recalls

 Did you know that health scores are based not only on the kitchen area, but also on common areas like the dining area and dumpsters as well?

-These common areas are not maintained by the SNP staff, but by our school's fine custodians.
+These common areas are maintained by the SNP staff and the Custodial department.
 The SNP department would like to thank the Custodial department for their help in keeping our health scores high.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.